Kansas City is the Barbecue Capital of the World

 Folks here are profoundly passionate about their top barbecue picks, and with so many great places it’s hard to choose which to experience first.
 But rest assured that the meaty goodness—traditionally slow smoked for up to 18 hours—served everywhere from small mom ‘n’ pop joints, to neighborhood gems and large local chains, will leave you licking your lips for more.

-Among them are Gates and Sons, Joe's Kansas City Bar-B-Que and Three Little Pigs.
-Then there’s Smokehouse, Arthur Bryant’s, BB’s Lawnside, Hayward’s Pit and Brobeck’s.
+Among them are Gates and Sons, Joe's Kansas City Bar-B-Que and Smokehouse.
+Then there’s Arthur Bryant’s, BB’s Lawnside, Hayward’s Pit and Brobeck’s.
 And let’s not forget about Fiorella’s Jack Stack, R.J.’s, Rosedale, LC’s and Danny Edwards (of course, just to name a few!)

 Many of these city faves are members of the Kansas City Barbeque Society.
 With more than 8,000 members—pitmasters, industry suppliers, restaurateurs, competitors and others—from all 50 states, Canada, England and other countries, it is the world's largest organization of barbecue and grilling enthusiasts.